o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 The ability to select the appropriate mitigation action depends on four key features of packet loss:

-FEATURE-DISCARD-LOCATION:
+FEATURE-DISCARD-SCOPE:
 : Determines which devices, interfaces and/or flows are impacted.

 FEATURE-DISCARD-RATE:
 : The rate and/or magnitude of the discards, indicating the severity and urgency of the problem.
+Rate may be absolute (e.g. pps) or relative (e.g. percent).

 FEATURE-DISCARD-DURATION:
 : The duration of the discards which helps to distinguish transient from persistent issues.